-However, it appears to be more realistic to assume certain lag structure for the case of extension activities, since it often takes several years for a new technology to be adopted and materialized in real agricultural production.
-This study thus assumes five years as a maximum for extension activities for a particular innovation.
-In addition, for a sensitivity analysis purpose, it also assumes three years, too.
-Using a similar procedure as used for the stock of technological knowledge, i.e., the benchmark year method, two series of capital stocks of extension activities were estimated for 3- and 5-year lags.
+However, it appears to be more realistic to assume a certain lag structure for the case of extension activities, since it often takes several years for a new technology to be adopted and materialized in real agricultural production.
+This study thus assumes five years as the maximum for extension activities for a particular innovation.
+In addition, for a sensitivity analysis purpose, it assumes a three- year lag also.
+Using a procedure similar to that used for the stock of technological knowledge, i.e., the benchmark year method, two series of capital stocks of extension activities were estimated for 3- and 5-year lags.
 In this case, 10 percent was assumed for the rate of growth of the capital stocks based on the growth rate of extension expenditures (investment) for the 1957-59 period which was very close to 10 percent.
 However, since there is no reliable information for the rate of obsolescence of the capital stock of extension activities, this study assumes simply 10 percent as in the case of the stock of technological knowledge.

-As Ito did, this study assumes that the stocks of technological knowledge and extension activities together yield the stock of technological knowledge which is materialized on actual farms.
-Thus, the two capital stocks were added together for each year for the 1960-90 period.
-Since there are three series of stocks for technological knowledge and two series of stocks for extension expenditures, respectively, there are altogether six different combinations.
+Following Ito, this study assumes that the stocks of technological knowledge and extension activities together yield the stock of technological knowledge which is materialized on actual farms.
+Thus, the two capital stocks were added together for each year for the period 1960-90.
+Since there are three series of stocks for technological knowledge and two series of stocks for extension expenditures, there are altogether six different combinations.
 These six combinations of the R&E capital stocks were used for the sensitivity analysis based on the estimating equation system composed of equations (5), (6), and (7).
 The estimated results for these six options of the R&E capital stocks were in general very similar.
-However, the combination of 10-year lag for research and 5-year lag for extension investments gave the best results in terms of the R^2 s and the t-statistics of the coefficients as well as monotonicity and concavity conditions.
+However, the combination of 10-year lag for research and 5-year lag for extension investments gave the best results in terms of the $R^2$ s and the t-statistics of the coefficients as well as monotonicity and concavity conditions.
 Thus, this option was used for the variable R in the present study.

-8This assumption is based on personal discussions with extension people.
+&lt;sup>11This assumption is based on personal discussions with extension people.